-Older system upgrades
+Older TOF-SIMS system upgrades.

-TOF-SIMS instrument upgrades.
+Older TOF-SIMS system upgrades.

 Many of the laboratory time-of-flight SIMS instruments that were state-of-the-art in the late 80s and early 90s are still prolific producers of valuable materials data.
 However they suffer from outdated data acquisition systems that in many cases are no longer properly supported because the original instrument manufacturers have moved to the latest technology or changed their emphasis.